 - i.
 Furnishings should correspond to North and South Area CBC furnishing palettes listed in Section 3A.3, as applicable. - ii.
-Seating areas should be clustered and placed strategically at increments of at least two seating areas every 300-feet. - iii.
-Seating should be clearly lit and located along paved areas connected to Ecological Spine walkways, sidewalks, and shared use paths. - iv.
-Unless privately maintained, trash bins should not be provided.
-Signage should be posted to explain that visitors should leave no trash and need to carry out what is brought into the park. - v.
-Any furnishings located along Ecological Spines should be securely anchored and water-tolerant to withstand flooding and wet conditions.
+Any furnishings located along Ecological Spines should be securely anchored and water-tolerant to withstand flooding and wet conditions. - iii.
+Seating areas should be clustered and placed strategically at increments of at least two seating areas every 300-feet. - iv.
+Seating should be clearly lit and located along paved areas connected to Ecological Spine walkways, sidewalks, and shared use paths. - v.
+Trash and recycling bins should not be located within waterway or floodplain portions of the Ecological Spine.
+Frequent collection should be planned to prevent trash from overflowing and entering the stream.
+Signage should be used to educate the community about the impacts of litter on streams.